explainers-by-googlers/clipboard-contents-id/README.md

 of this number changing.
 Hence, this API should not provide any substantially new information to the site except a hint when to best call `read()` so that it's optimal and user-friendly.

 The last consideration will limit any attempts of using this outside of the intended use case.
-The driver behind this is - sites that do not read from the clipboard should never need to use this and doing so would probably be some attempt at abuse which user agent could mitigate.
+Sites that do not read from the clipboard should never need to use this and doing so would probably be some attempt at abuse which user agent could mitigate.

 ## Alternatives